rockettheme/docs/Docs/joomla/templates/g4vermilion/INDEX.md

 ---
-title: Vermilion
+title: Vermilion (Gantry 4 Edition)
-description: Your Guide to Using the Vermilion Template for Joomla
+description: Your Guide to Using the Vermilion (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!vermilion:Vermilion

 ---